Stektpotet/imt2531-exam/lib/glm-0.9.8.5/readme.md

+# Important notice!

+**This distribution of GLM has been altered from the original source (https://glm.g-truc.net/0.9.8/index.html) - to fit the needs of this specific project.**

+Changes include:
+- Removed tests/
+- Removed docs/

+Original README.md follows...

 ![glm](doc/logo.png)

 [OpenGL Mathematics](http://glm.g-truc.net/) (*GLM*) is a header only C++ mathematics library for graphics software based on the [OpenGL Shading Language (GLSL) specifications](https://www.opengl.org/registry/doc/GLSLangSpec.4.50.diff.pdf).